 ** IMPORTANT ANNOUNCEMENT **

 Hello – thank you for your interest in the C-Path Data Archive.
-Please note that the PAN-TB, TB-APEX, and TB-PACTS data resources are currently being migrated from this platform to the C-Path Data Analytics Platform (CP-DAP).
-We are targeting late August 2025 for launch of these efforts within the CP-DAP.
+If you are interested in accessing the PAN-TB, TB-APEX, and TB-PACTS efforts, please note that these data have migrated to the C-Path Data Analytics Platform (CP-DAP).
+Please follow the link to create a CP-DAP account to request access.

 Thank you for your understanding and participation during this transition.
 We look forward to collaborating with you on this exciting next step for these efforts.